divyam02/dafrcnn-pytorch/README.md

 ________________________________________________________________________________________________________________________

 This particular experiment was with temporal data and is not publically available.
+Uses **camera trap images**.

 Source dataset  | Target dataset  |
 ----------------|-----------------|